Kinomora/DungeonCracker/README.md

 Supports all versions of minecraft (alpha 1.0.4 through 1.17.1) - will be updated as new versions are released Crack a world seed from a single dungeon for worlds generated after 1.13, and just 2 dungeons for worlds generated before 1.13.

+*1.18+ is not going to be supported for the foreseeable future due to massive changes to how structure spawning works.

 Credits to KaptainWutax, Matthew Bolan, Neil, and the good people at MC@Home for putting up with me

 # Run